apnoble/dap-exercise-b-gh/README.md

-This project was made using Visual Studio 2019 Community.
+This was made using Visual Studio 2019 Community.

 To run: